 To check the role associated with your profile in Productboard:

-- Click the avatar menu in the bottom left corner.
+- Click the workspace menu in the top left corner.

 - Click Members.

 - On the Members page, you'll see a list of all active members currently associated with your workspace, along with their respective roles.

 - Under the Maker list, you will find your profile.

 1. Organize your feature ideas into a product hierarchy

 All of your feature ideas should live in a single flexible hierarchy.
 Think of your hierarchy like a filing cabinet - but one you can sort, filter, search, and rearrange easily.
 Add features (and subfeatures) to your board, then create different views to see your features displayed in useful ways.

 2. Create views to organize and standardize your prioritization process

 Figure out what to build next by answering two critical questions: What do my users need most?
 And what will help sustain and grow our business?